jsbots/AutoFish/README.md

 ## Guide :blue_book:

-The bot was tested only with default UI and with default UI scale, without any addons whatsoever. **So turn off all the addons and set UI scale to default before using the bot.** *(Especially this is related to all fishing addons like Fishing Buddy and others, if you use any of them, turn off all the UI features they have)*.
+*The bot was tested only with default UI and with default UI scale, without any addons whatsoever.
+So turn off all the addons and set UI scale to default before using the bot.
+Especially this is related to all fishing addons like Fishing Buddy and others, if you use any of them, turn off all the UI features they have.*

-The bot uses *squirrel* type of installation and silently creates a shortcut on your desktop.
+*The bot uses *squirrel* type of installation and silently creates a shortcut on your desktop.*

 1. Launch the game.
 2. Are you using **Filter** feature?